JebBarbas/react-native-paper-navigation-theme-context/README.md

 # react-native-paper-navigation-theme-context
-Theme Context for react-native, to support Light, Dark and Default (your device) theme for your react-native-paper and react-navigation components.
+Theme Context for react-native, to support Light, Dark and Default (your device) theme for your `react-native-paper` and your `react-navigation` components.

 ---